Verstappen cruises to win as Red Bull set record

 Norris gets better of team-mate Piastri

-Hamilton was unable to keep pace with the McLarens in the first part of the race, but Mercedes put him back into the fight by extending his first two stints so that he had fresher tyres at the end.
+Hamilton followed the McLarens in the first part of the race, and dropped back as he managed his tyres in the first few laps of his second stint as the engine also had to be turned down to manage overheating.

+But he moved back into the fight later in the second stint as he began to work his tyres harder.

-Soon after stopping, Hamilton caught Piastri and moved into fourth place, but that was as far as he could go.
+Soon after stopping for a second time, Hamilton caught Piastri and moved into fourth place, but that was as far as he could go.

 Piastri had sounded mildly peeved about losing out to Norris over the radio after their first stops - it is conventional practice in F1 for the leading driver to be given pit-stop priority - but once behind Norris, the Australian dropped back from his team-mate over the second stint.